 After a quick dinner at a nearby eatery, we check-in at almost 930pm at our resort.
 This is one of the best resorts in Khao Kho and ideal for couples or those with kids.
 The Blue Sky Resort Khao Kho was built with a rural English countryside theme, designed to make guests feel as though they were really in Europe.

-Our family suite with loft were cosy and nicely furnished.
-The bedding and linen gave great sleep quality but we would have prefer if the floor were carpeted.
+Our family suite with loft was cosy and nicely furnished.
+The bedding and linen gave great sleep quality but we would have preferred carpeted floor.
 The resort complimentary WiFi signal were somewhat weak and erratic as it was in a highland area.
 But we loved the resort nonetheless.

-The washroom does not come with bathtub but has good water pressure for a great shower.
+The washroom does not come with bathtub but has rain-shower faucet and good water pressure for great shower time.
 There is also plenty of hooks for hanging towels and clothes.
 The set-up is not stellar but functional.

 The room patio is very spacious with a daybed and you will fall asleep here too.
 You can see my tired wife and younger daughter resting after a long day out as I was quickly taking pictures of the room.